iamxpy/SimpleDB/README.md

 Database Homework of Berkeley University: Implement A Simple Database Management System

 ## Details
-**If you want to finish the SimpleDB by yourself, you can get more details on https://sites.google.com/site/cs186fall2013/homeworks**
+**You can get more details on https://sites.google.com/site/cs186fall2013/homeworks**

 ### CS186 Project 1: SimpleDB
 In the project assignments in CS186, you will write a basic database management system called SimpleDB.
 For this project, you will focus on implementing the core modules required to access stored data on disk; in future projects, you will add support for various query processing operators, as well as transactions, locking, and concurrent queries.